birendpatel/lemon/README.md

 # Requirements

-To install Lemon, you need a POSIX compliant system or POSIX comptability layer with the following software installed:
+To install Lemon, you need a GNU/Linux OS with the following software installed:

 - GCC 8.3.0+
 - GNU Make 4.2.1+